kadaster/dev-recovery-bootstrap/README.md

 # Development Services recovery bootstrap

 This Git repository contains a **bootstrap script** to be able to recover Development Services, e.g. when a successful ransomware attack has taken place.
+Recovery starts here !!

-## Prerequisites
+## Prerequisites for the bootstrap step

 - A laptop running WSL2
 - A Git client

-## Recovery bootstrap steps
+## Execution of the bootstrap

 Just execute the following commands from a Bash shell and follow the instructions: